Dee-Codez/READMEasy/README.md

 <p align="center"><img src="https://socialify.git.ci/Dee-Codez/READMEasy/image?font=Source%20Code%20Pro&amp;language=1&amp;name=1&amp;owner=1&amp;pattern=Charlie%20Brown&amp;theme=Dark" alt="project-image"></p>

 <p id="description">Ever thought of starting the documentation of your project as troublesome.
 Well consider them days of the past coz now READMEasy has come to your rescue!!
-With our product you now won't ever have to start writing docs from scratch and instead with an awesome Formulate AI-Generated boilerplate content with full customization capabilities.
+With our product you now won't ever have to start writing docs from scratch and instead go off with an awesome AI-Generated boilerplate content with full customization capabilities.
 This not only provides with a generic template but also uses context of whatever your project provides be it deployement URIs languages Dockerfiles and even takes into account all technical dependencies!!</p>

 <h2>🚀 Demo</h2>